 But before you contact them, be sure that you have a good, consistent brief that outlines in detail all of the management training needs that you want the provider to meet; this way, training providers will have a clear idea of what is needed from them and will be able to propose training interventions that should have a tangible impact upon how your organisation operates.

-Comparing Training Proposals
+Comparing Proposals from Training Providers

 Furthermore, having a detailed brief will reduce the amount of dialogue needed between you and any potential provider as they will have a clear idea of what’s required straight away.
 This should cut down on the amount of follow-up questions they need to ask in order to craft their proposal.
 Plus, giving a clear and consistent brief to each potential provider allows for you to make comparisons between competitive proposals much more easily.